Get

 What Is Yellow Dog Poop?

-If your dog is passing yellow-colored poop (as opposed to having bits of yellow in their poop) this can mean there is bile pigment present.
+If your dog is passing yellow-colored poop (as opposed to having bits of yellow in their poop), this can mean there is bile pigment present.
 Bile pigment should normally be reabsorbed.
 If the bile stays in the stools, it discolors the poop.
 This is usually an indication that the transit time of the contents of the gastrointestinal tract is being increased.

 The gastrointestinal transit time is the amount of time it takes for the food your dog has eaten to travel through the stomach and all of the intestines until it is passed out as waste.
 The intestines are continuously absorbing and reabsorbing things according to the body’s requirements.
-If the transit time is faster than usual, diarrhea is produced and often it is yellow due to the presence of bile pigments.
-If the transit time is longer than usual, often the dog is constipated.
+If the transit time is faster than usual, diarrhea is produced, and often it is yellow due to the presence of bile pigments.
+If the transit time is longer than usual, the dog is likely constipated.

 Did you know that you can speak with a real vet online about your dog’s health?